DongyunHan/TFDroid/README.md

 This tutorial is from https://omid.al/posts/2017-02-20-Tutorial-Build-Your-First-Tensorflow-Android-App.html
       and the code is forked from https://github.com/omimo/TFDroid.

 (I just add python codes part.
-And they have a little difference with tutorial's because I fix some minor error for example open("~.txt", 'r') -> open("~.txt",'rb') to read binary file .)
+And they have a little difference with tutorial's because I fix some minor errors for example from open("~.txt", 'r') to open("~.txt",'rb') to read binary file .)

 # TFDroid